-PCES yields peculiar results measuring self-perceived effects of porn
+PCES yields peculiar results measuring self-perceived effects of pornography

-This post addresses a psychometric tool (questionnaire) known as the Pornography Consumption Effect Scale (PCES).
-Several studies have employed it, the most well-known of which concluded that “Young Danish adults [18-30] believe that pornography has had primarily a positive effect on various aspects of their lives.”
+This post addresses a porn use questionnaire known as the Pornography Consumption Effect Scale (PCES).
+Several studies have employed it, with the paper that created the PCES (Hald & Malamuth, 2008) boldly concluding that “Young Danish adults believe that pornography has had primarily a positive effect on various aspects of their lives.”

 The study only measures “self-perceived” effects of porn.
 This is like asking a fish what it thinks of water, or like asking someone how her life has been altered by growing up in Minnesota.
 Indeed, asking young adults about porn’s effects is not unlike walking into a bar at 10pm and asking all the patrons how beer is affecting their Friday night.
 Such an approach doesn’t isolate porn’s effects.
 In contrast, comparing users’ reports with the reports of non-users or following people who quit porn would do more to reveal porn’s actual effects.